pfspence/ssrf_checklist/README.md

 Nothing to test here.
 Just a note to evaluate if any user controlled parameters can be removed to reduce risk.

+<br><br>
-:Warning: This list attempts to be comprehensive.
+:warning: This list attempts to be comprehensive.
 Feel free to open an issue or PR for missing or incomplete vectors.